Updated on: September 22, 2023

 - Cross-platform compatibility.

-Norton’s range of additional features are impressive.
-Its VPN is very good, with fast speeds, a number of server locations, unlimited data, and a no logs policy (it doesn’t track your browsing data).
+Norton’s range of additional features is impressive.
+Its VPN is very good, with fast speeds, 28 server locations, unlimited data, and a no-logs policy (it doesn’t track your browsing data).
 Its dark web monitoring tool is one of the best on the market — it tracks a wide range of personal information, including addresses, credit card numbers, email addresses, ID documentation, and more.

 While Norton doesn’t have a completely free version of its software, it offers a 60-day money-back guarantee on all of its 360 packages, so you can try it risk-free for 2 months to see if it works for you.